Assateague Island National Seashore: Geology and hydrology

 Assateague Island is part of a chain of barrier islands that extend from Maine to Texas.
 The island is built from sand moving south via longshore drift building the island's length.
 The source of the sand is erosion and run-off from the Appalachian Mountains.
 The island is moving westward as a result of natural barrier processes during storms.
 Water washes over the island, sending beach sand backward toward the bay.
-This barrier island “rollover” is accelerated as the climate changes and the sea level rises.
+This barrier island "rollover" is accelerated as the climate changes and the sea level rises.
 This condition is most pronounced at the northern end of the island, where Ocean City's jetties have stabilized the islands north of the Ocean City Inlet and have starved Assateague of new sand.
 As a result, Assateague's beach is shifted several hundred meters westwards compared to Ocean City's.
 The inlet was formed during the 1933 Chesapeake–Potomac hurricane, separating Fenwick and Assateague islands, and a jetty was immediately constructed to stabilize the inlet.
 After severe nor'easters in 1998, a sand replenishment program was undertaken to restore a sand supply to the north end of Assateague and to ensure a continuing supply.

 History

+A photograph with “Save Assateague” in the sand signed by supporters of the Assateague Island legislation, including U.S. Senators Tydings, Jackson, and Bible, Maryland Governor Millard Tawes, and Baltimore Mayor Ted McKeldin.
+President Lyndon Johnson signed at the top before presenting the poster to the bill’s sponsor, Senator Brewster.

+President Lyndon Johnson signing into law legislation creating the Assateague Island National Seashore.
+Secretary of the Interior Stewart Udall leans over the President, while bill sponsor Senator Daniel Brewster stands behind him.

 Before the national seashore was created in 1965, the island was going to be turned into a private resort community called Ocean Beach, Maryland.
 Some 5,000 private lots comprising what is now NPS property were zoned and sold for resort development in the 1950s.
 However, the Ash Wednesday Storm of 1962 halted the plans for development.
 The nor'easter destroyed the few existing structures on the island that had been built and ripped the roads apart.
 Realizing that the island was too unstable to build upon, the housing development firm sold all of its land to the federal government.
 To this day, it is not possible to drive the entire length of the island; one must travel on the mainland to journey between the National Seashore in Maryland and the National Wildlife Refuge in Virginia.